Titan of Braavos

 - See also: Images of the Titan of Braavos

-The feet of the statue lie on two separate islands, each set upon a mountain.
+The feet of the statue lie on two separate islands, including Sellagoro's Shield, and each foot is set upon a mountain.
 The islands are covered in soldier pines and black spruce.
 The legs and lower torso are made of the same black granite that form the islands upon which it stands; they were originally a natural stone archway, which was carved and shaped by three generations of sculptors and stonemasons.
 Above the waist, the colossus is bronze, its body filled with halls and chambers, its bronze breastplate punctured with arrow slits.
 One hand rests on the top of a ridge, its bronze fingers wrapped around the stone.
 The other hand is thrust into the air, holding the hilt of a broken sword.
 The Titan's head, rising four hundred feet above sea level, is crested with a bronze halfhelm, and has green-dyed hempen rope for hair.
 In its eyes burn large beacon fires, lighting the way back inside the lagoon for returning ships.
 The Titan's hips are encased in an armored skirt of a green bronze hue, the bottom covered in murder holes.

 The Titan's Roar